 Hearing aid providers have used AI technology to initially develop target-based fittings for years.
 This advanced AI use can help move hearing aid fitting outcomes.

 After the initial fitting and back in the real world, what an individual wants to hear varies depending on the many factors that make up that specific sound environment they are in at that specific time.
 They might want to lower the conversation level around them if they’re sitting by themselves in a coffee shop, or conversely, increase the conversation level if they are with friends.
 If listening to music, a person may want to accentuate a certain element of the music.
 How, who or what an individual wants to hear is described as their listening intention.

 Hearing aid sound processing is based on algorithms and rules that are driven by certain assumptions.
 These assumptions are incorporated into the automatic hearing aid processing, with the aim of optimizing the user’s ability to hear in different sound environments.
 Using this assumption-based approach, users can be moved closer to overall satisfaction, but there will still be listening needs that cannot be met by automation.

 Often, unmet hearing needs result in fine-tuning appointments with a hearing care practitioner, but it can be difficult to explain the specific situation that caused problems.
-Instead, the Widex Evoke provides the wearer a powerful tool to do the fine-tuning in real time while in that situation.
+Instead, the Widex Moment and Evoke hearing aids provide the wearer a powerful tool to do the fine-tuning in real time while in that situation.

 While hearing aid engineers endeavor to make the most automatic hearing devices possible, it seems that there will always be situations where the listening intention of the wearer is better met via powerful and effective personalization in the moment.
-Widex Evoke is changing the way end-users interact with their hearing aids, providing them with opportunities for immediate personalized improvement based on their own specific desires, intentions and preferences.
+Widex Moment and Evoke hearing aids are changing the way end-users interact with their hearing aids, providing them with opportunities for immediate personalized improvement based on their own specific desires, intentions and preferences.

-For more information on Widex Evoke hearing aids, CLICK HERE.
+For more information on Widex Moment and Evoke hearing aids, CLICK HERE.